Sterling up vs dollar after Spain auction, outlook shaky

 * UK manufacturing PMI shows second month of contraction

-LONDON, Dec 1 - Sterling held gains against a broadly softer dollar on Thursday, supported by slight rise in the euro as risk appetite picked up following decent demand at a Spanish bond auction.
+LONDON, Dec 1 - Sterling reversed losses against the dollar on Thursday, tracking gains in the euro, as risk appetite picked up following decent demand at a Spanish bond auction.

-The pound slipped against the euro, however, and remained vulnerable to concerns about the state of the UK economy after data showed the manufacturing sector contracted for a second successive month.
+The pound remained vulnerable, however, to concerns about the state of the UK economy which were reinforced by data showing the manufacturing sector contracted for a second successive month.

-Analysts said developments in the euro zone debt crisis would continue to drive sterling trade, with all currencies likely to be sold against the U.S. dollar if investors lose faith in policymakers' ability to solve the crisis.
+Analysts said developments in the euro zone debt crisis would continue to be a strong driver of sterling trade, with all currencies likely to be sold against the U.S. dollar if investors lose faith in policymakers' ability to solve the crisis.

+The pound rose to a session high of $1.5746 and was last up 0.1 percent at $1.5703.
+It remained within sight of Wednesday's $1.5780 high, hit when joint central bank action to inject liquidity into the global financial system encouraged investors to sell the safe haven dollar.

+Traders said buying by an Asian central bank helped push the pound through stops around $1.5710.
+Options expiries were cited at $1.5655 and $1.56.

-But on Thursday, there was relief after Spain managed to sell the maximum amount of debt it intended to at a closely scrutinised auction.
-Still, Madrid's borrowing costs at the auction were still the highest in 14 years.
+There was relief after Spain sold the maximum amount of debt targeted and yields stayed below the critical 7 percent level, although borrowing costs at the auction were still the highest in 14 years.

 "The major driver today has been that the euro is stronger in response to the auction results out of Spain.
 Cable has been dragged up with it as the dollar slipped," said Michael Derks, chief strategist at FX Pro.

-The euro's performance versus the pound was also likely to be dominated by euro zone developments, with many strategists saying they expected the pair to trade lower over coming weeks.
+The euro's performance versus the pound was also likely to be dominated by euro zone developments, with many strategists saying they expected the pair to fade lower over coming weeks.

 Debt problems in the euro zone have encouraged more safe-haven flows into gilts given UK debt remains triple-A rated.